 The ‘Rising Leaders of Mexico’ Fellowship is a program designed to equip next-gen entrepreneurs from Mexico with the skills, resources, and experience to scale the impactful ventures they are building.
 Fellows will join the Western Union Foundation Fellowship program alongside 45 other entrepreneurs to learn advanced skills in entrepreneurship and leadership, have the opportunity to earn a venture development stipend, gain experience, and build a global network, as they lay the foundation to empower many more individuals and transform their communities.

 This is a fully-funded fellowship thanks to the generous support of Watson Institute partners Robin Luff and Jane McConnell.

 Dates & Details

-- Dates: This is a 16-week program with weekly programming from October 2nd to February 15th, 2024.
+- Dates: 16-week program with weekly programming.

 - Format: This program is offered with virtual and in-person components that allows fellows to take advantage of the global cohort while also focusing on creating local impact within their communities